 Fuel consumption in the combined cycle measured according to ECE norms is 6.6 l/100 km with CO2 emissions of 174 g/km.
 The new BMW ALPINA D5 S is homologated according to the latest exhaust emissions standard Euro 6c.

-Information on fuel consumption and CO2 emissions according to EU Directive:
+Information on fuel consumption and CO2 emissions according to the applicable EU Directive VO (EU) 715/2007:

 Further information on specific fuel consumption and specific CO2 emissions of new passenger cars is given in „Leitfaden über den Kraftstoffverbrauch, die CO2-Emissionen und den Stromverbrauch neuer Personenkraftwagen” which can be obtained free of charge at all points of sale and from the Deutsche Automobil Treuhand GmbH (DAT), Helmut-Hirth-Str.
 1, 73760 Ostfildern-Scharnhausen.